baxmittens/OpenGeoSysUncertaintyQuantification.jl/README.md

 - [AltInplaceOpsInterface.jl](https://github.com/baxmittens/AltInplaceOpsInterface.jl)

 Since creating stochastic calculations based on deterministic solutions of discretized partial differential equations is complicated in itself, this project will focus on generating stochastic OGS6 projects.
 However, this project could serve as a basis for creating functionalities for generic stochastic calculations.
-Furthermore, the Julia projects mentioned above can be individually used to create generic stochastic computations.
+Furthermore, the Julia projects mentioned above can be individually used to help with creating generic stochastic computations.

 ## Current state of development